St. Francis Catholic School Handbook

 - A student who does not have a permission slip will not be allowed to go on the trip.

-- A chaperone is required to complete a parish background check.
-All chaperones must also attend a “Darkness to Light” training workshop or have VIRTUS training.
+- A chaperone is required to complete a parish background check and SB:155 check

 - The driver must be 21 years of age or older.